Clouxart/react-countdown-circle-timer/README.md

 ### Change `duration` and/or `initialRemainingTime` once component is mounted

 Once the component is mounted `duration` and `initialRemainingTime` can not be changed to avoid any issues computing colors and progress.
-To set new values for any of the two props just pass a new `key` prop to `CountdownCircleTimer` component and the timer will start over with the new values provided.
+To set new values for any of the two props just pass a new `key` prop to `CircleTimer` component and the timer will start over with the new values provided.

 ### Restart/Reset timer at any given time

-Pass a `key` prop to `CountdownCircleTimer` and change the `key` when the timer should be restarted.
+Pass a `key` prop to `CircleTimer` and change the `key` when the timer should be restarted.
 Check [this demo](https://codesandbox.io/s/tender-bogdan-qd35m) to find out one possible implementation.

 ### Repeat timer when countdown is completed